Training Thousands of LoRA Adapters at Once

 TL;DR: We extended Miles with a multi-adapter LoRA training path that lets us train thousands of LoRA adapters concurrently and asynchronously.
-The core changes are a modification to Megatron which allows us to load multiple LoRA adapters as a single matrix and a "paged adapter table" which allows us to schedule new training runs without interrupting existing ones.
-On our Qwen3.5-35B-A3B + GSM8K stress test, we ran 4,096 LoRA adapter instances concurrently with step time under 5 minutes.
+The core change is a modification to Megatron-Bridge + Miles which allows us to load multiple LoRA adapters as a single matrix.
+On our Qwen3.6-35B-A3B + GSM8K stress test, we ran 1,536 LoRA adapter instances concurrently with step time under 3 minutes.

 Overview